fraunhoferfokus/Xtensions/README.md

 * Smooth iterop between Java 8 JDK types and types from the Xtend standard library
 * Making a select few Java 9 methods available on Java 8
 * Providing support for iteration over primitive values without having to use boxing
-* Adding some useful additional methods to existing standard classes
+* Adding some useful additional methods to existing standard JDK and Xtend standard lib classes

 ## Usage